pedoussat/PIR_5A/README.md

 https://challengedata.ens.fr/participants/challenges/149/

 ## Data
-The file containing the x_train data is too large, so please find all the data on this drive.
+The files containing the data are too large, so please find all the data on this drive.

 https://drive.google.com/drive/u/0/folders/1EW-k1jYezIveOdagwA_kmZXe0bI-L3Uk